FastReports/SVG/README.md

 * [Chordious](http://chordious.com) a fretboard diagram generator for fretted stringed instruments.

 If you want your project in this list, send me a pull request on this file or link + short description to tebjan (at) vvvv.org

+## Important addition

+The project has been modified by the FastReports team to improve compatibility with cross-platform Core projects.